Family Food on the Table

 Serving: This is great over steamed brown or white rice, but you could also use quinoa, polenta or mashed potatoes.
 Steamed broccoli, peas and roasted veggies are all great vegetable sides with this dish.

-Leftovers: This keeps in the fridge for 4-5 days.
-Reheat leftovers in the microwave (it helps to slice up the chicken into bite size pieces first so they reheat evenly).
+Leftovers: Leftovers, once cooled, can be stored in a covered container in the refrigerator for up to 4-5 days.
+Reheat leftovers in the microwave for 1-2 minutes, until hot (it helps to slice up the chicken into bite size pieces first so they reheat evenly).
+I don't recommend freezing the leftovers of this chicken.
+The sauce doesn't stand up well to freezing and thawing.

 Video